-Throughout the post-revolutionary period, various government ministries and parliamentary committees also proposed a series of draft laws to replace Law 84 of 2002.
-With few exceptions, the proposed replacements would have imposed new restrictive measures.
-The most draconian of the drafts laws emerged in the fall of 2016; it was approved by Parliament in a rushed session and ratified by President el-Sisi in 2017 as Law 70 on Associations and Other Foundations Working in the Field of Civil Work (English) (Arabic).
-Domestic and international CSOs, governments, and UN entities roundly condemned the restrictive new law, which created egregious constraints on CSOs’ formation, funding, activities, contact with international entities, and internal governance, and imposed severe criminal penalties on CSOs for violations.
+In 2017, the government approved a draconian new law to govern CSOs, replacing Law 84 of 2002.
+Domestic and international CSOs, governments, and UN entities roundly condemned the restrictive new law, Law 70 on Associations and Other Foundations Working in the Field of Civil Work (English) (Arabic), which created egregious constraints on CSOs’ formation, funding, activities, contact with international entities, and internal governance, and imposed severe criminal penalties on CSOs for violations.
 Despite its ratification, however, the law was never fully enforced—the government never issued implementing regulations to guide its application—and in November of 2018, President el-Sisi publicly indicated that he supported amendment of the law.

 Following those remarks, a government committee initially formed to develop amendments to Law 70, drafted what the government put forth as a “new” law.
 Provisions of the draft law were withheld from the public until it was submitted to Parliament on July 9.
 Parliament approved the law in a final vote on July 15, and President el-Sisi ratified the law, Law 149 Regulating the Exercise of Civil Work per the August 19 edition of Egypt’s Official Gazette.